 You see, there a two ways to go about this domain name searching, one is to incorporate your main keyword in the domain name, like -SEO for instance.

-The other one is to look for a domain name that is short and sweet and easily to remember.
+The other one is to look for a domain name that is short and sweet and easy to remember.

-Best option of course would be to have both… like joomlaseo.net which is short, easy to remember and contains the two main keywords Joomla and SEO.
+The best option, of course, would be to have both… like wordpressseo.net which is short, easy to remember and contains the two main keywords Joomla and SEO.

-Problem with this now would be that Joomla! is more protected than before and the use of Joomla in a domain name should be approved by the Joomla.org website.
+Problem with this now would be that WordPress is more protected than before and the use of WordPress in a domain name should be approved by the Automatic.

 This is just an example of how you need to think about using a brand name in your domain URL.

-Amazon for instance and Google will contact your and start asking you to give that domain name to theme since they are the holders of this registered trademark.
+Amazon for instance and Google will contact you and start asking you to give that domain name to them since they are the holders of this registered trademark.

 So be careful if you want to do that, or get permissions first!

-Better is to look for a domain name that is simple and gets the right idea and stickiness to it, like alledia.com which is short, sounds good an is through its website content now seen as one of the best sources for Joomla SEO.
+Better is to look for a domain name that is simple and gets the right idea and stickiness to it, like alledia.com (now Joomlaschak.com) which is short, sounds good an is through its website content is now seen as one of the best sources for Joomla SEO.

 As you can see, there is no Joomla and no SEO in the domain name itself, it is the content that works to boost its visitors and rankings in the SERPs.

-Google doesn't care much about domain names Yahoo and Live.com however still give you some points for having keywords in your domain.
+Google doesn't care much about domain names Yahoo and Bing.com however still give you some points for having keywords in your domain.

-I have a website about Network Documentation (I am an ICT Manager in my Daily work…) and it is ranking nr one in Live.com and nr three in Yahoo, just because of the domain name….
+I have a website about Network Documentation (I am an ICT Manager in my Daily work…) and it used to rank nr one in Bing.com and nr three in Yahoo, just because of the domain name….

-I checked Google as well, but could not find it n the first 10 ! pages… so I need to do a lot of work there (its a Drupal site and I am still learning SEO for Drupal as I go along)
+I checked Google as well, but could not find it n the first 10 ! pages… so I need to do a lot of work there (it's a now a WordPress site and I am still learning SEO for WordPress as I go along)

 Did you also see the main competition? and yes, networkdocumentation.com was already taken so they have a head start on me.